Dr. Ronald B. Standler

 - Problems with Division of Marital Property and Alimony in the USA

-criticizes modern state statutes in the USA for:
+criticizes modern state divorce statutes in the USA for:

 - having a long list of factors for a judge to consider,